DaemonAlchemist/stable-diffusion/README.md

 By default, the server will attach to port 8000 and the client will attach to port 3000.

 Once everything is running, view the webapp at http://localhost:3000

+## Notes

+Please note that this app is an *active PoC/WIP*.
+Comprehensive testing has not been completed yet on either the app itself or the installation steps.
+There will probably be bugs, so please let me know if there are any issues.